jpaulm/drawfbp/README.md

 Alternatively, complex diagrams can be turned into multi-level diagrams by using the "excise" function of the Enclosure block: a group of blocks can be converted into a separate subnet and replaced by a "subnet" block, containing appropriate "external port" blocks, in one operation (see Youtube DrawFBP 5 - https://www.youtube.com/watch?v=5brTDk8cpNo around 9:06).

-DrawFBP can generate networks for Java, C#, and NoFlo.
+DrawFBP can generate networks for Java, C#, and NoFlo (JSON).
 These are kept separate in the DrawFBP dialogs and typically use different libraries.

 DrawFBP also generates a network definition in .fbp notation.
 This was originally defined by Wayne Stevens, and has been somewhat modified for NoFlo.
 It will also be usable as input to the C++ implementation, called CppFBP.